lanl-ansi/PowerModelsDistribution.jl/docs/src/eng2math.md

 ## `transformer`

-Transformers are parsed into ayssmetric lossless 2-winding transformers.
+Transformers are parsed into asymmetric lossless 2-winding transformers.
 When parsing n-winding transformers with n>2 additionally virtual branches and buses are created to connect the new 2-winding transformers.
 Furthermore, if the loss parameters are non-zero, additional virtual buses and branches to model the transformer impedances

 ## `shunt`